 It's no mystery what this company sells.
 Software AG specializes in business process management software, including XML-based database applications and enterprise software, transactional databases, and applications development.
 The company's customers use its products to link and manage a wide variety of IT assets, including business software, servers, databases, mobile devices, and PCs.
 Services include consulting, maintenance, and training.
 Software AG has partnerships with the likes of IBM, HP, Fujitsu, and Microsoft.
 The company, Germany's second-largest software firm behind SAP, serves customers in some 70 countries.
-Nearly 80% of sales comes from customers located outside of Germany.

 Software AG has streamlined its product offerings to focus on core applications -- Adabas, ARIS, CentraSite, Entire Systems Management, Natural, and webMethods.
 The company continues to look to XML offerings for future growth, and is developing mobile access capabilities for existing products.
 Software AG is also strengthening its partnerships; it has formed new alliances with Vordel, iWay Software, and other firms with complementary technology and services.